Do you have land to sell in Miami? If so, you might be shocked to learn that selling land is different from selling a house.

-For example, you might want to tell buyers about how the city is growing towards the empty land.
+For example, you might want to tell buyers how the city is growing towards the empty land.
 This makes it a perfect spot to develop a new community someday, or you might show the potential buyer a geological sample that proves the land is ideal for farming.

 #4.
 You Can Skip The Structure Inspection